-One area we have particular expertise in is in managing the long payment terms that come with dealing with blue-chip customers.
 Every day, we hear from business owners who have to cope with long payment terms and late payments.
-Periods of market uncertainty – for example, the recent Eurozone crisis – often trigger a push by large corporate to lengthen payment terms, from net 45 days to net 60 days, for example.
+Periods of market uncertainty – for example, the recent Eurozone crisis and Brexit – often trigger a push by large corporate to lengthen payment terms.
 Everyone wants to hold onto cash longer, and get paid quicker.

 It may be a cliché but it pays to have a good relationship with your client or a representative of that business.
-That way it will be easier to sort out payment terms and chase any outstanding payments.
+That way it'll be easier to sort out payment terms and chase any outstanding payments.
 Just always make sure you don’t let any frustration at a late payment sour these relationships.
-Small business owners cannot risk offending their biggest and most important client by ringing up and being terse with the person on the other end of the phone.
+Small business owners can't risk offending their biggest and most important client by ringing up and being terse with the person on the other end of the phone.

 Anything that slows the payment process or distracts from it could lead to serious problems.
 Organisation is paramount.